PranavJayachandran/Chit-Chat---Social-Media-Web-App/README.md

 Chitchat is a social media app.
 It currently has the feature of the user being able to add friends (and unfriend them) and search for friends.
 The hope is to turn ChitChat into a fully functioning anonymous text app with the feature of text vanishing once read.

+The video link of the project : https://www.youtube.com/watch?v=rNS4QzXmeJ4

 <p align="right">(<a href="#readme-top">back to top</a>)</p>